juef17/dwrandomizer/README.md

 #### Insta-print Player Name ####

 Text boxes will now display the player's name instantly, rather than character by character.
 Notes:
-* Feature is ignored if the `Fast Text` flag is on (it shouldn't matter then anyway).
+* Feature is ignored if the `Fast Text` flag is on (it shouldn't matter then anyway) or a `Build Option` is selected (because Crump's Brother's code does something similar then).
 * Normal or Slow text speeds are converted to Fast.
 They could be handled but it would cost some bytes and pain, and nobody uses them anyway!
 * While the name prints instantly regardless of its length, having a long name might require more lines for some texts to be displayed, and that does take a little more time.
 To some extent, that is even true with mcgrew's official DWR when the `Fast Text` flag is on.
 But there really isn't anything to be done about that I think.